- How do I update my address/phone/email?

 - How do I reserve classroom or meeting space at the MCEA Conference Center?

-To make a reservation contact MCEA Conference Center Coordinator, Debra Mackall, at email@example.com, 301-294-6232.
+To make a reservation contact MCEA Conference Center Coordinator, Sonya Addison-Dove, at email@example.com, 301-294-6232.
 Click here for information.

 - How do I run to be a delegate to the annual convention of the Maryland State Educators Association (MSEA)?

 The statewide MSEA Convention is traditionally held in October in Ocean City.
-If you would like to represent MCEA at the Convention please complete the Nomination Form and return it to Kiwana Williams-Hall at the MCEA office, via pony.
-First-time delegates are especially encouraged to run.
-It is also MCEA’s policy to strongly encourage the participation of minorities.
+If you would like to represent MCEA at the Convention you must complete a nomination form during the nomination window and return it to Kiwana Williams-Hall at the MCEA office, via pony.
 MCEA provides a stipend which covers most travel, room, and food.
+For additional information contact the Credentials and Elections Committee at firstname.lastname@example.org .

 - How do I run to be a delegate to the annual convention of the National Education Association (NEA)?

 The National Education Association Representative Assembly establishes the NEA’s general objectives and legislative agenda, adopts a budget, sets annual dues, elects national officers an at-large NEA directors, and directs the national association’s activities through new business items.
 Delegates to the NEA Representative Assembly will be elected by the MCEA membership in an all-member vote.
 MCEA is entitled to approximately 75 delegates (based upon membership estimates).
-MCEA provides a stipend which will over most travel, room, and reasonable food expenses.
+MCEA provides a stipend which will over some of your travel, room, and reasonable food expenses.
+For additional information contact the Credentials and Elections Committee at email@example.com .

 - How do I get discount movie tickets?